ubopod/rpi-eeprom/README.md

 ```
 For more information, checkout EEPROM repo here.

-If the EEPROM does not contain valid and recognable information, the script writes test result data, as well as a randomly generated serial number that would be unqiue to each HAT.
+If the EEPROM does not contain valid and recognable test result information, the script writes test result data, as well as a randomly generated serial number that would be unqiue to each HAT.
 If it already contains a valid serial number, the test would not write new information on it.
 It just reads the serial number for updating subsequenct test results.